JaredThacker/deepcuts/README.md

 > ![Dashboard](public/toDashboard.gif)

 3. Here on the left you will find my recommended Record of the Month, the total randomizes across all users, and the button to take you to the randomize page!
-On the right we have your personal History, Favorites, and Stats!
+On the right we have your personal History and Favorites!

 > ![Dashboard2](public/Dashboard.gif)

-4. Clicking on the Discover Some New Gems button takes you to the page where the magic happens!
+4. Clicking on the Discover button takes you to the page where the magic happens!

 > ![HistoryRecord](public/DiscoverSomeNewGems.gif)